 They also talk with “real people” to find out how state policies formulated in Lansing affect their daily lives in their hometowns.

-Correspondents are mostly School of Journalism students.
-Some come from other MSU majors and are encouraged to apply.
+Correspondents are mostly School of Journalism students, but some come from other MSU majors and all are encouraged to apply.
 Students immediately report for member news organizations.
 If your background is other than journalism, discuss your interest directly with the instructor.